Thursday, May 09, 2013

 $35,000 for a brown diamonds????
 Are they mad??

-Our lab' grown memorial diamonds costs £6750 for a gorgeous brilliant cut 1.00 carat canary diamond - AND - It's made from the last remnants of your loved-one.
-Our Free-Range Blue diamonds are "only" £12,500/crt - but they can be worth $150,000 in natural form.....
+Our own lab' grown 'Memorial Diamonds' costs £6500 for a gorgeous brilliant cut 1.00 carat canary yellow coloured diamond - AND - It's made from the last remnants of your loved-one.
+Our Free-Range Blue diamonds have been reduced to £9,950/crt.

 Thursday, May 24, 2012